arp242/goatcounter/docs/sessions.markdown

 - If a user visits the next time, they will have the same hash, but the system has forgotten about it by then.

+The whole hashing thing is *kind of* superfluous since the data is never stored to disk with one exception: it's temporarily stored on shutdown, to be read and deleted on startup.
+It doesn't hurt to hash the data though, and better safe than sorry.

 I considered generating the ID on the client side as a session cookie or localStorage,  but this is tricky due to the ePrivacy directive, which requires